SteidlD/homebridge-inkbird-bt-thsensor/README.md

 If you have an Inkbird Bluetooth sensor other than the IBS-TH1 please try it out using the `not in list - try it anyway` or the `IBS-TH1` setting for the model parameter.
 If the sensor works -> fine, if not set your log level to 4 (debug) and you'll see a debug message somewhat like `Debug - ManufacturerData is 9c077215005be33f08`.
 Try finding out the protocol by heating up / cooling down the sensor and checking which values change.
 You can also use the original app to compare the temperature and the ManufacturerData.
 The protocol of the `IBS-TH1` you find in index.js

 And here I'm depending on your help as I only have the `IBS-TH1`.
-Please let me know everything about new sensor, like:
+Please let me know everything about new sensors, like:
 - Hey, the sensor xyz works with the `IBS-TH1` setting
-- or... the protocol of abc seems to be the following and I will update the plugin so more people can use it.
+- or... the protocol of abc seems to be the following

+and I will update the plugin so more people can use it.
 Thanks a lot